Last Updated on November 2, 2023 by Leah Hall

 What other Flavors did we Use in the Brandy Cocktail?

 The ginger liqueur brings more spice and warmth to the cocktail, but doesn’t bring any sweetness.
-Needing to bring it into balance, we added in another great winter flavor, Maine Maple Syrup.
+Needing to bring it into balance, we added in another great winter flavor, maple syrup.
 The maple syrup adds a rich nutty sweetness to the drink while pulling out some of the hints of vanilla and apple sweetness of the apple brandy and the spice of the ginger liqueur.
 Maple and apple work really well together, and when the ginger is added in, a definite winter flavor appears.

 What Ingredients are Needed for the Woodsman Cocktail?